CMS(00867) Joins Hands With Pharmaron To Promote The Singapore Manufacturing Plant Acquisition And CDMO Business In SEA

+(MENAFN- ACN NewsWire) CMS(00867) Joins Hands with Pharmaron to Promote the Singapore Manufacturing Plant Acquisition and CDMO Business in SEA

-(MENAFN- GlobeNewsWire - Nasdaq) SHENZHEN, CHINA, Jan.
-02, 2024 (GLOBE NEWSWIRE) -- On 29 December, 2023, PharmaGend Global Medical Services Pte.
+SHENZHEN, Jan 2, 2024 - (ACN Newswire) - On 29 December, 2023, PharmaGend Global Medical Services Pte.
 Ltd. (“PharmaGend”), jointly invested by China Medical System Holdings Limited (“CMS”), through its wholly-owned subsidiary CMS MEDICAL VENTURE PTE.
 LTD., and its non-wholly owned subsidiary Rxilient Health Pte.
 Ltd., with Pharmaron (Hong Kong) International Limited (“Pharmaron”) * and Healthy Goal Limited (“Legend Fund”), has entered into a lease agreement for the building and property located in Tuas, Singapore and completed the purchase of certain production machines and equipment from Strides Pharma Global Pte.
 Ltd. ( defined as“Singapore manufacturing plant”).

 Based on over 30 years of global investment and acquisition experience and proven commercialization capabilities, CMS actively implements an internationalization strategy starting from Southeast Asia with the mindset of openness and collaboration.
 The acquisition of Singapore manufacturing plant will be able to optimize the layout of the CMS's overseas supply chain and production capacity, ensure the safety of the international supply chain and improve supply stability.
 In addition, it will help CMS to carry out product cooperation with global partners in the future and promote more cooperation opportunities.